Includes Operator

 Overview

-You’ll find the Includes operator under the Array group at the left of the Data Workflow canvas.
+You'll find the Includes operator under the Array group to the left of your Data Workflow canvas.

 About the Info Window